Karen A. Cerulo

-Karen A. Cerulo (born January 25, 1957 in Perth Amboy, New Jersey) is an American sociologist specializing in the study of culture, communication and cognition.
-Currently, she is a Professor of Sociology at Rutgers University and the editor of Sociological Forum, the flagship journal of the Eastern Sociological Society.
+Karen A. Cerulo (born January 25, 1957, in Perth Amboy, New Jersey) is an American sociologist specializing in the study of culture, communication and cognition.
+Currently, she is a professor emeritus of Sociology at Rutgers University and working as an active consultant and mentor.
+She is the former editor of Sociological Forum, the flagship journal of the Eastern Sociological Society.
 From 2009 to 2010, she served as the Chair of the American Sociological Association's Culture section, and since 1999, she has directed the section's Culture and Cognition Network.
 Her book Identity Designs: The Sights and Sounds of a Nation won the section's award for the best book of 1996 and her article "Scents and Sensibilities: Olfaction, Sense-making and Meaning Attribution" won the section's 2019 Clifford Geertz Prize for Best Article.
+Her co-authored book Dreams of a Lifetime: How Who We Are Shapes How We Imagine Our Future (with Janet M. Ruane) won the section's Mary Douglas Best Book Award in 2023.
 Cerulo is a former Vice President of the Eastern Sociological Society.
 In 2013, she was named the Robin M. Williams Jr. Lecturer by the Eastern Sociological Society; she won that organization's Merit Award in the same year.
 In 2019, she was elected to the Sociological Research Association.

 Background

 Cerulo earned her B.A. from Rutgers University, graduating summa cum laude in 1980.
 She received her M.A.
 (1983) and Ph.D.
 (1985) in sociology from Princeton University.
 Her dissertation was titled "Social Solidarity and Its Effects on Musical Communication: An Empirical Analysis Of National Anthems."
+She graduated with departmental honors.